Puzzled-Hui/puzzled-hui.github.io/ATM/index.md

 <br/>
 We encourage the participating teams to design robust algorithms, which can extract the airway tree structure with high topological completeness and accuracy for clinical use.
 </p>

+## Mission of The Challenge
+The automatic airway segmentation algorithms are expected to be optimized to have the following properties:

+* The completeness and the connectedness of the airway tree model.
+Only the largest component of the binary airway segmentation results are of clinical use and evaluated on the tree length detected rate (TD) and the branches detected rate (BD).

+* The accuracy of segmentation.
+We use the metric of the Dice similarity coefficient and Precision to measure the overlap-wise and pixel-wise segmentation accuracy, respectively.